hackclub/assemble/covid-policy.md

 ### Vaccination Requirements

 All attendees will be required to submit proof of full vaccination including additional boosters that may become available and recommended before August.
+Attendees may be asked to show proof at a pre-event check-in and at the entrance of the venue, so **attendees should bring their proof of vaccination**.

 ### Covid Test Documentation

 We require attendees produce the results of a negative antigen test within 24 hours of the event.

-If an attendee is not vaccinated (in the case of a medical excemption), they must produce the results of a negative PCR test within 24 hours of the event.
+If an attendee is not vaccinated (in the case of a medical excemption), they must produce the results of a **negative PCR test** within 24 hours of the event.

 ## At the Hackathon